xuwang/kube-aws-terraform/README.md

 127.1.1.0:<localport>
 ```

 Point your browser to 127.1.1.0:\<localport\>/ui to bring up Kubernetes dashboard.
+Switch the Namespace to "kube-system" you should see the kube-dns and dashboard deployments.

 ![Dashboard](./images/dashboard.png)

 ### Start a gitlab application